Mogier/terms-analysis/README.md

 # terms-analysis
 This program create a semantic forest based on the words on input and edit a .gexf file.
+Words are singularized before treatment.

 ## Launch arguments
 Please call the main methode that way :